rgcl/jsonpack/README.md

 ** Return: ** Object, the clone of the original JSON

 ## FAQ
-### This lib is stable?
+### This library is stable?
 Yes, was tested in Node.js, Chrome and Firefox.

 ### How to contribute?
-I is not a native English speaker, so create a issue or better a pull request for all of my grammatical errors :)
+I'm not a native English speaker, so create a issue or better a pull request for all of my grammatical errors :)
 As well, if you have a code issue or suggestion, create a issue, Thanks!

-### Wath about the icon?
+### What about the icon?
 The icon is a generic (LGPL) icon by David Vignoni - http://www.icon-king.com/

 ## LICENCE